Information for 2020

 New Members: If this is the first time that your child is joining Bedford Minor Baseball, you must provide proof of age for your child.
 If you are sending payment by mail, you may include a photocopy of the birth certificate, NS Health Card, or passport for the child you are registering.
 You can also scan or photograph this document and email it to firstname.lastname@example.org.

-Tri-County Rangers Rep Team Tryouts: If your child is trying out for one of the Tri-County rep teams, the registration deadline is April 9th.
-You may post-date your registration payment to May 1st if paying by cheque, but the $60 indoor tryout fee must be paid on or before April 9th.
-Indoor tryouts begin April 16th.
-The indoor tryout schedule is available at www.tcrangers.ca .
+Tri-County Rangers Rep Team Tryouts: If your child is trying out for one of the Tri-County rep teams, the registration deadline is March 15th.
+You may post-date your registration payment to May 1st if paying by cheque, but the $60 tryout fee must be paid on or before March 15th.
+As soon as the tryout schedule is set, it will be posted at www.tcrangers.ca .

 In order to get a refund you must contact the Registrar at email@example.com no later than June 15th.
 There is a $25 non-refundable amount included in the registration fee.
 No refunds after June 15th.